 Before data can be ingested into Platform, a schema must be composed to describe the data’s structure and provide constraints to the type of data that can be contained within each field.
-Schemas consist of a base class and zero or more mixins.
+Schemas consist of a base class and zero or more schema field groups.

 For more information on the schema composition model, including design principles and best practices, see the basics of schema composition.

-Data intended for use in Experience Platform is grouped into two behavior types:
+Data intended for use in Experience Platform is grouped into three behavior types:

 All XDM schemas describe data that can be categorized as record or time series.
 The data behavior of a schema is defined by the schema’s class, which is assigned to a schema when it is first created.
 XDM classes describe the smallest number of properties a schema must contain in order to represent a particular data behavior.

-Although you are able to define your own classes within the Schema Registry, it is recommended that you use the preferred classes XDM Individual Profile and XDM ExperienceEvent for record and time series data, respectively.
+Although you are able to define your own classes within the Schema Registry, it is recommended that you use the standard classes XDM Individual Profile and XDM ExperienceEvent for record and time-series data, respectively.
 These classes are outlined in more detail below.